 • Registered business address and bank account.

-• Ability to create jobs for residents in Japan.
+• Ability to generate jobs for residents in Japan.

-If your company is small and does not meet the criteria for an investor visa, it is possible to hire a Japanese partner to serve as the company's director.
+If your company is small and does not meet the investor visa criteria, it is possible to hire a Japanese partner to act as the company’s director.

 7. Register for Tax Payment